Think Mutual Bank

 Think Bank is an American mutual bank based out of Rochester, Minnesota.
-It has 10 full locations across Minnesota, as well as nine ATM locations without banks.
+It has eight full locations across Minnesota, as well as ten ATM locations without banks.
 It was founded in 1961 as the IBM Rochester Employees Credit Union.
 Somewhere between 1961 and 1994 they became IBM Mid-America Credit Union.
 In 2003, IBM Rochester Employees Credit Union became Think Federal Credit Union, and in 2007, it became Think Bank, and gave services to everyone, not just people who worked for IBM.
 It has locations in the Rochester and Twin Cities areas.